ironmansoftware/gallery/README.md

 ### PowerShell Universal v5

 This repository is automatically installed with PowerShell Universal v5 and integrated into the admin console.
-You can access the library by click Platform \ Library.
+You can access the library by clicking Platform \ Library.

 ![](/images/library.png)